 How your heart, experiences and voice can help change the world

-I turned to writing in my journal as a way to deal with the culture shock and depression of the realization that a “regular job” could never be as fulfilling as what I had done in the Peace Corps.
-For 2 to 3 years, I floundered between dead end temp jobs still looking for “my thing.”
+I turned to writing in my journal as a way to deal with the culture shock and depression.
+The realization that a “regular job” could never be as fulfilling as what I had done in the Peace Corps was tough.
+For 2 to 3 years, I floundered between dead-end temp jobs still looking for “my thing.”

 I was all over it!
 I had no idea that I could do work in the US that was so similar to what I had done as a volunteer in Togo.
 Shortly after enrolling in the graduate program, I found a job teaching literacy and tech skills to homeless adults in Washington, DC.
 It felt great to finally have found purpose in my work after several years of feeling like I was meandering nowhere fast.

 I discovered blogging around 2005.
 I started blogging on a whim because I had read somewhere online that it could help me gain a professional identity.
 All the online career advice I read boasted about the benefits of personal branding and doing what you loved.
-While I clearly loved my work as a teacher, I wanted to be a stronger voice in education, not just in DC, but around the world.
+While I clearly loved my work as a teacher, I wanted to be a stronger voice in education.
+Not just in DC, but around the world.